mziodev/Pets/Pets/Notes.md

 - We need a notes box for vaccines.
 - We need to store the cost?
 Or is included on the cost of consultation?
 - Pickers

-## Localization and i18n
-We have to do localization an internationalization of the entire app: English, Spanish, French, Portuguese, German, Chinese, Japanese, Indian... on this order.
-* Checkout: Text messages from alerts and empty views.

 ## Resizable image